ayrna/orca/doc/orca-tutorial-2.md

 The dataset is included in this repository, in a specific [folder](/exampledata/10-fold/melanoma-5classes-abcd-100/matlab).
 The corresponding script for this tutorial, ([exampleMelanoma.m](../src/code-examples/exampleMelanoma.m)), can be found and run in the [code example](../src/code-examples).

-## Loading the dataset and performing some preliminary Experiments
+## Loading the dataset and performing some preliminary experiments

 First of all, we are going to load the dataset and examine the label for some of the patterns.
 ```MATLAB